-The Caribbean islands will accept U.S. currency, but be careful to bring small bills.
-If you give the guy behind the counter a $50 dollar bill for a $5 item, you will most likely get $45 back in another currency.
+Most vendors in Caribbean ports will accept U.S. currency, but be careful to bring small bills.
+If you give the guy behind the counter a $50 dollar bill for a $5 item, you will most likely get $45 back in another currency (happened to me once).

-In fact, I once made the mistake of using an ATM at Freeport and unknowingly ended up with $60 in Bahamian dollars.
+In fact, I once made the mistake of using an ATM in Nassau, Bahamas and unknowingly ended up with $60 in Bahamian dollars.
 So, I had to spend all I could at the island because that money would only be good as a souvenir back in the US (which I still have somewhere).

 If you are going to make a large purchase you may want to use a credit card just for security purposes.
-You will have to pay a high fee, but at least you have some extra coverage if things don’t work out.
+You may have to pay a small fee, but at least you have some extra coverage if things don’t work out.

-At St. Thomas and other U.S. Virgin Islands the currency is in U.S. dollars since they are in fact U.S. territories.
+In Puerto Rico, St. Thomas, and other U.S. Virgin Islands the currency is in U.S. dollars since they are in fact U.S. territories.

 At many of the ports there are street vendors all over the place, and it’s actually hard to avoid them.
 If you want to buy anything from them you will most likely have to have cash on hand, as most do not have credit card machines.